Articles of Incorporation and Rules

 Decisions on matters that do not involve the exercise of audit authority by the auditors and that must be decided by consensus of the auditors

-Article 16 The Chairman of the Board of Auditors (hereinafter referred to as the "Chairman") shall be elected from among the Auditors.
+Article 16 The Chairperson of the Board of Auditors (hereinafter referred to as "Chairperson") shall be elected from among the auditors.

 2. The Chairperson shall perform the following duties as delegated by the Board of Auditors, provided, however, that the Chairperson may not interfere with the exercise of authority by each Auditor